Is SWCC training open to men and women?

 Of those who attempt SWCC training, how many are successful?

-Each year, about 240 men start SWCC training.
-Although training success rates vary per class, usually about 120 men succeed each year.
-Candidates who have competitive Physical Screening Test scores are generally better prepared and therefore more likely to succeed than those men who only meet the minimum requirements.
-To see the Physical Screening Test score requirements, go to the General Requirements link.
+Each year, about 240 SWCC candidates start training.
+Although training success rates vary per class, usually about 120 candidates succeed each year.
+Candidates who have competitive Physical Screening Test scores are generally better prepared and therefore more likely to succeed than those who only meet the minimum requirements.
+To see the Physical Screening Test score requirements, visit our page on Navy SWCC general requirements.

 If I want to become a Navy SWCC operator, what is my first step?